 BIO

 Anthony G. Greenwald (New York, United States) has been Professor of Psychology at the University of Washington since 1986, and Professor Emeritus there since 2020.
 Previously, from 1965 to 1986, he held a professorship at the Ohio State University.
-He received his BA from Yale (1959) and MA (1961) and PhD (1961) from Harvard University.
-Author of six books and more than 180 scholarly articles, he has served on the editorial boards of thirteen psychology journals.
+He received his BA from Yale (1959) and MA (1961) and PhD (1963) from Harvard University.
+Author or editor of six books and more than 200 scholarly articles, he has served on the editorial boards of thirteen psychology journals.
 Greenwald was elected to the American Academy of Arts and Sciences in 2007 and is also a member of the American Psychological Association and the American Association for the Advancement of Science.
-He is co-founder and president of the non-profit organization Project Implicit, which works to advance the science of implicit cognition and its influence on decision-making.
+He is co-founder and past president of the non-profit organization Project Implicit, which works to provide education about implicit bias and to advance the science of implicit cognition and understanding of its role in consequential decision-making.

 CONTRIBUTION

-The IAT allows to measure and better understand attitudes that are hard to measure via self-diagnostic techniques, either because the subjects themselves are not aware of their attitudes or because some prejudices, like racism or sexism, are socially frowned on.
-“We know that these biases kick in at a very young age, from about two years old.
-And they are also much more widespread in the population than the explicit biases that people admit to in self-report measures; saying, for instance, that men are not better at science than women.”
+The IAT enables measurement of attitudes and stereotypes that are susceptible to errors resulting from most persons’ desire to present themselves favorably.
+This is because prejudicial attitudes, such as racism or sexism, are socially frowned on.
+“We know that these biases are formed at a very young age, starting at two years old, if not earlier.
+And they are also much more widespread in the population than the explicit biases that people admit to in self-report measures”, explains the professor.